Will source code be available after the hard seal?

 - Request: Make Security Privilege changeable via extension.

-- Problem: The ability to change the Security Privilege would result in breaking changes because this are the lowest level of security metadata.
+- Problem: The ability to change the Security Privilege would result in breaking changes because this is the lowest level of security metadata.

 - Workaround: Create a new Security Privilege if needed and use that.